name banner

 1839 The first Sunday School Anniversary was held on 25th August when the preacher was a Mr. Ingham Walton of Barrowford and the singing was led by the choir of Union Street Church Accrington.

-1841 Population of Huncoat recorded to be 447.
+1841 Population of Huncoat recorded to be 447 in the first proper national census.

 1843 The Whitakers of Simonstone put their Huncoat estates up for sale by auction on 24th July.